 Stay visible by using both headlights and taillight and wearing clothes motorists can see.

-Visibility is the key along with staying dry.
-It is a lot harder for both motorists and pedestrians to see you when it’s raining out.
+Visibility is the key, along with staying dry.
+It is harder for motorists and pedestrians to see you when it’s raining out.
 You can wear a reflective and fluorescent vest to stand out and attach reflectors to both your bicycle and helmet (which you should always wear!).
-Flashing lights on the front of your bicycle and on your saddle are also very eye-catching in the rain.
+Flashing lights on the front of your bike and your saddle are also very eye-catching in the rain.

 Avoid non-porous surfaces

-Driving your bike on brick, metal and wood surfaces when wet all become very slippery.
+Driving your bike on brick, metal, or wood surfaces becomes very slippery when wet.
 Try to avoid traveling over these surfaces when raining.
 If you must ride on these smooth exteriors, do so without turning your handlebars to prevent skidding and slow down.

 Dress for the temperature